Frequently asked questions by teachers and schools

 Q. Is The SUM Program available online?

 A. Yes!
-HPI has partnered with Computer Systems Design & Programming to offer SUM Program dictations to schools online!
-This solution eliminates shipping delays, provide an on-the-job learning environment that simulates real-life work flow, and offers semi-automatic grading that can be customized for each school.
+HPI has partnered with The Schwegler Group to offer SUM Program dictations to schools online!
+This solution eliminates shipping delays, provides an on-the-job learning environment that simulates real-life work flow, and offers semi-automatic grading that can be customized for each school.

 Read about the features of The SUM Program online, how it works, and all the advantages for schools, teachers, and students!